 “One of the benefits of this area is that there is a variety of topography and soil types.
 If you look around Mogo in some of the inland areas, it’s very ‘clay-y,’ and the soil holds its shape and wears really well,” says Usher, who is a mountain biker himself.
 “In other areas around Maulbrooks, there is a lot of granite and a lot of rock, and there are some really interesting old trails out there already.
 So there is a good variety of soil types throughout the area and diverse vegetation and terrain.
 This mixture means you can build a variety of tracks which cater for almost every interest.”

-French tells Flow they have divided the proposed trail network up into a few different riding zones between Mogo and Batemans Bay.
+French tells Flow Dirt Arts Master Plan chops the proposed trail network up into a few different riding zones between Mogo and Batemans Bay.